SasanLabs/VulnerableApp/docs/DesignDocumentation.md

 ### ReactJS based User Interface

-This user interface is provided by one of SasanLabs projects called [VulnerableApp-facade](https://github.com/SasanLabs/VulnerableApp-facade).VulnerableApp exposes an endpoint `/VulnerabilityDefinitions` which holds the information about the Vulnerabilities along with the static resources, which will be leveraged by VulnerableApp-facade to build the User Interface.
+This user interface is provided by one of SasanLabs projects called [VulnerableApp-facade](https://github.com/SasanLabs/VulnerableApp-facade).
+VulnerableApp exposes an endpoint `/VulnerabilityDefinitions` which holds the information about the Vulnerabilities along with the static resources, which will be leveraged by VulnerableApp-facade to build the User Interface.
 The information used by VulnerableApp-facade is very similar to the legacy user interface and is derived from the same 3 annotations mentioned above.

 ### Currently handled Vulnerability types